Understanding the Use of e-Prints on Reddit and 4chan's Politically Incorrect Board: Discussion Conclusion

-\descr{Implications.} Our findings show that e-prints are being disseminated on non-scientific communities like /pol/ and Reddit where people with different levels of expertise may interpret their contents differently.
-Consequently, wrongful interpretation or low-quality papers may become dangerous ``gold standards'' to some users.
-And, while the authors of this paper are very much in favor of the e-print model, we are also mindful of their drawbacks and potentially dangerous implications for the scientific community at large, including but not limited to those highlighted by our work.
+\descr{{Limitations}} Our work only focuses on the presence of e-Prints from eight different servers on Reddit and /pol/.
+However, while these servers are open-access repository servers for scientific articles that do not require peer review, there is at least a basic system to screen out completely random content.
+There are also open-access repositories of peer-reviewed scientific articles, like PLoS, Frontiers, and MDPI, which we do not study Further, we made no distinction between e-Prints that have been peer-reviewed and published and e-Prints that have not made it past peer review.
+Finally, we focused solely on understanding the use of e-Prints on Reddit and /pol/; future work could explore other Web communities as well as other scientific metrics (e.g., scientometric and bibliometrics).

-For better or worse, research \emph{is} going to be used by laypeople, and we have little to no control over \emph{how} it will be used.
-This is exacerbated by the open access, yet potentially not peer-reviewed nature, of e-prints.
-In short, the traditional model of scientific publishing is a form of gatekeeping, but this \emph{does} serve a purpose.
-At the very least, peer-review provides some guarantee that qualified scientists have read and at least not totally rejected the work in the paper.
-While the traditional publication model gatekeeps the content of a paper itself, it also serves a more cynical form of gatekeeping: readers must \emph{pay} for access.
-Together, this ensures that the scientific community is self-policing and mitigates potential misinterpretation by non-scientists (since, arguably, very few people are interested in paying several hundred dollars for an article).
+\descr{{Implications}} Our findings show that e-Prints are being heavily disseminated on Reddit and /pol/ where users with different levels of expertise may interpret their content differently.
+Consequently, incorrect interpretations or low-quality papers may become ``gold standards'' to some.
+While we acknowledge the e-Print model's advantages (e.g., rapid and open distribution), we are also mindful of its drawbacks and the potentially dangerous implications for the scientific community at large, including but not limited to those highlighted by our work.

-Our results also make it clear that social media users are almost certainly not reading the full contents of a paper, but only the title or abstract.
-While we are fully confident that the same happens to some extent in the scientific community itself (the point of a title/abstract is in some part to attract attention), in many cases, the title and abstract are the \emph{only} part of a paper that a layperson could be expected to understand.
-This leads to some hard questions we need to ask ourselves, with potentially ``game-changing'' answers.
+Our study shows research findings \emph{are} used by laypeople, and we as scientists have no control over \emph{how} they will be used.
+This is exacerbated by the open access, yet potentially not peer-reviewed nature, of e-Prints.
+In short, the traditional model of scientific publishing is a form of gatekeeping, but this gatekeeping \emph{does} serve a purpose.
+At the very least, peer review provides some guarantee that qualified scientists have read and at least not entirely rejected the work in the paper.
+However, it also comes with a price: readers must wait for a paper to make it through peer review and then \emph{pay} for access.
+The peer review system helps ensure that the scientific community is self-policing and mitigates potential misinterpretation by non-scientists since relatively few people (i.e., scientists) are interested in paying for an article.